dogecoin/dogecoin/doc/translation_strings_policy.md

 ### Avoid HTML in translation strings

-There have been difficulties with use of HTML in translation strings; translators should not be able to accidentally affect the formatting of messages.
+There have been difficulties with the use of HTML in translation strings; translators should not be able to accidentally affect the formatting of messages.
 This may sometimes be at conflict with the recommendation in the previous section.

 ### Plurals